hewjzzz/hewjzzz.github.io/blog/source/_posts/about-me.md

 # [About Me](#About-Me)

+I am a Postdoctoral Researcher at Dartmouth College, working with Professor [David Kotz](https://www.cs.dartmouth.edu/~kotz/) on the [SPLICE project](https://splice-project.org/).
-I'm a fifth-year Ph.D. student at University of Chicago, advised by Professor [Blase Ur](https://www.blaseur.com/).
-I received my B.S. in Information Security from Shanghai Jiao Tong University in 2017.
+Before that, I obtained my Ph.D. degree of Computer Science at University of Chicago, advised by Professor [Blase Ur](https://www.blaseur.com/).
+I received my B.Eng. in Information Security from Shanghai Jiao Tong University in 2017.

 My main research interests relate to security and privacy issues in ubiquitous computing systems.
 I studied contextual access control systems in smart homes in terms of both users' mental models (USENIX Security 2018) and sensing techniques (EuroS&P 2021).
 My recent project is around network traffic analysis for smart home devices.
 Outside smart homes, I am also generally interested in any IoT systems (or CPS).
 It is exciting to think about all the technologies that might have a physical impact in one's daily life and how we can make them more secure.

-**I am currently looking for postdoc positions!
-Feel free to contact me if you would like to chat!** [Research Statement](/docs/Research_Statement(2022.03).pdf)

 ---

 # [Education](#Education)

-* **University of Chicago (2017-Present)**
+* **University of Chicago (2017-2022)**
-    * Ph.D.
-Student, Department of Computer Science
+    * Ph.D. of Computer Science, Department of Computer Science
 * **Shanghai Jiao Tong University (2013-2017)**
-    * B.S. of Information Security
+    * B.Eng. of Information Security

 ---